LiMaCor/CarritoGrupal/README.md

 Group work of a shopping cart with a server and client sides

-+ proyectocarrito-master: Server side of the shopping cart
++ proyectoServidor-master: Server side of the shopping cart
++ proyectoCliente-master: Client side of the shopping cart